donqnr/unnamed-pygame-platformer/README.md

     Left Mouse Button: Places a block/enemy
     Right Mouse Button: Removes a block/enemy

-    F1: Selects a wall (Blocks player)
+    1: Selects a wall (Blocks player)
-    F2: Selects a platform (Player can go through and stand on top of)
+    2: Selects a platform (Player can go through and stand on top of)
-    F3: Selects a background object (Player goes through and displays behind the player)
+    3: Selects a background object (Player goes through and displays behind the player)
-    F4: Selects an enemy (Tries to kill the player)
+    4: Selects an enemy (Tries to kill the player)
+    5: Selects a pickup (Health, Ammo)

     F6: Saves the level into (Currently only saves into saved_level.json, be sure to backup/rename the file after saving to prevent it from being overwritten)
     F7: Loads a level (Again, currently only loads saved_level.json, if there is one)